 As the series progresses there seems to be a trend towards modernization, affecting how both science and religion are depicted.
 The Da Vinci Code and Angels and Demons predominantly deal with history without relating it as significantly with the present.
 This gives a sort of detachment to the concepts explored in those novels because while these concepts affect the present, they are predominantly related to history.
 The Lost Symbol was the first to bridge the gap simply because of the political and social prominence that many Masons have in the world today making this idea more relevant.
 Inferno, however, completely crosses over into modernity, in that it was about a modern issue (overpopulation) which was solved in the novel by using a scientific method (the release of the virus).
 Origin seems to continue this overall trend by not just looking at the present but the future as well.
 The questions “Where do we come from?” and “Where are we going?” tie together the past, present and future.
 In addition, by making Kirsch a futurist with an uncanny amount of accuracy in his predictions, he is able to give a credibility to the character.
 This causes the reader to give more value to Kirsch’s scientific and religious opinions.
 In this increasingly secular world, it is necessary for Brown to find a method to ‘modernize’ religion to be relevant with today’s readership.
 In the present time, it seems that people tend to be practicing a more liberal form of many of the world’s main religions such as Christianity, Judaism and Islam.
 As a result, Brown’s continuous interplay between science and religion within the series has come to a point in Origin where science is starting to absorb religion.

-In conclusion, Brown focuses on the relationship between science and religion to show us that it is possible for both to disagree yet harmoniously exist.
+In conclusion, Brown focuses on the relationship between science and religion to show us that it is possible for both to disagree yet exist harmoniously.
 By incorporating both extremely spiritual and extremely secular characters he gives the reader a better understanding of both arguments which opens up discussion by inducing mutual understanding.
 Understanding both opinions is important in allowing his readership to accurately decide for themselves where they wish to be placed in the spectrum.
 In addition, this interaction allows him to increase the tension in the novels between these two antagonistic views.
 It keeps the reader’s attention because they want two know how the two polar opposites will resolve themselves in the end.

 Bibliography